Relativistic time dilation from a quantum mechanism: Discussion

-\end{proof} We have thus shown the existence of QTRs where time dilates according to Lorentz transformations.
+We have thus shown the existence of QTRs where time dilates according to Lorentz transformations.
 We have done it for the special case of the Harmonic Oscillator.
 The ground state of a Harmonic Oscillator looks like a nontrivial coherent state in a different reference frame that moves at constant speed $v$ with respect to the one where it is measured.
-Time dilation would thus be a phenomenon caused by the distortion of states in different reference frames.
+Time dilation would thus be a phenomenon caused by the distortion of states in different reference frames for Lorentz-covariant QTRs.

-Can this be elevated to a fundamental mechanism?
 Observe that time dilation is something usually associated with spacetime as a field, outside matter itself.
-In this approach, any quantum observable that depends on time would have to behave in such a way that its time coordinate is dilated.

-In order to elevate this to a fundamental mechanism we would need to create a theory where all observables that depend on time are sensitive to the distortion that comes from changing from reference frame.
-Moreover, the expectation values would have to change according to Lorentz transformations, i.e. $f(t)\rightarrow f(t/\gamma)$.
+Here, we make the statement that all matter has a QTR mechanism which is the origin of time dilation expressed in postulate \ref{pst:QTRpost}.
+Thus, we rebuild Special Relativity from a quantum origin.

-This all stems from a fundamental change of perspective: we consider the acquisition of information as the source of time: change produces time.
+This all originates from a fundamental change of perspective: we consider the acquisition of information as the source of time, or more succinctly, change produces time.
 In other approaches, time is an intrinsic property of the universe that would cause the change: exactly the opposite.
-The latter is the perspective of Pauli or the relational physics approach \cite{PauliSTheoremGalapo2002,QuantumTimeGiovan2015}.
+Time produces change is the perspective of Pauli or the relational physics approach \cite{PauliSTheoremGalapo2002,QuantumTimeGiovan2015}.

+We introduced an operator for relativistic momentum $\hat{p}^{Rel}$ and mass $\hat{\mu}^{Rel}$.
+These operators suggest that an equation similar to Dirac's can be found.

+Perhaps the most radical outcome of this proposal is the transparency constraint that comes from allowing the existence of faster-than-light massive particles but with the condition that they become unobservable by the QTRs in $\mathcal{O}$, i.e. matter from $\mathcal{O}$ becomes transparent to them.
+The phenomenon of transparency is however common in quantum physics, as Fermi observed that neutrons needed to be slowed down because otherwise heavy nuclei would be transparent to them.
+Also the ellusive neutrinos hardly interact with matter, which makes matter almost transparent to them.